khyatith/CS571/README.md

 Customers can signup and login and order cakes.
 They also have the option of viewing/editing their profile information.
 Also they can view their order history.

 I have used PHP,MYSQL,HTML,CSS,JAVASCRIPT,JQUERY and AJAX to create this website.
 I have created the responsive layout to be viewed on different mobile devices as well using JQUERY MOBILE.

+I used an MVC framework , CodeIgniter to create this website.